Visual Management – Getting the Message Through

 When the audience can fully engage and connect with a visual board it brings most facets of continuous improvement together.
 In many ways these visualisations will become the hub from which all improvement activity originates.
 The critical part will always be to keep the board relevant, informative and simple to facilitate a conversation on how we improve the process.

-Visual Management is part of a C.I.
-Framework, not a locally optimised ‘island’
+Tiered meetings are part of a C.I.
+Framework, not a locally optimised 'island'

 A Tiered Daily Management process that supports the entire PDCA loop is key to effective, continuous improvement.
 However, to align all of the people, processes and systems involved we must also consider how all the adjacent processes and systems interact.
 The Lean tools we discuss regularly like standardised problem solving techniques, SOPs and more should all be developed simultaneously.